ModelOriented/hstats/README.md

 We will now do four things:

 1. Use `interact()` to crunch expensive quantities.
-2. Call `H2_overall()` on its result to see which variables have strongest interactions.
+2. Call `H2_j()` on its result to see *which variables* have strongest interactions.
-3. Then, we use `H2_pairwise()` to see which variable pairs have strong interactions.
-First, we use Friedman and Popescu's original statistic, then we use a variant that can easier be compared.
+3. Then, we use `H2_jk()` to see *which variable pairs* have strong interactions.
+First, we use Friedman and Popescu's original statistic, then we use a variant whose values can easier be compared.
 Note that we can see the results only for those features with strong interactions (Step 2).
-4. Finally, to get an impression how much of the prediction variability comes from interactions, we call `total_interaction()`.
+4. Finally, to get an impression how much of the prediction variability comes from interactions, we call `H2()`.

 Note: The statistics need to repeatedly calculate predictions on $n^2$ rows.
 That is why {interactML} samples 300 rows by default.
 To get more robust results, increase this value at the price of slower run time.